MedAgents: Large Language Models as Collaborators for Zero-shot Medical Reasoning: Experiments

 \subsection{Setup}

-\paragraph{Tasks and Datasets.} We evaluate our MC framework on two benchmark datasets MedQA~\citep{jin2021disease}, MedMCQA~\citep{pal2022medmcqa}, and PubMedQA~\citep{jin2019pubmedqa}, as well as six subtasks most relevant to the medical domain from MMLU datasets ~\citep{hendrycks2020measuring} including anatomy, clinical knowledge, college medicine, medical genetics, professional medicine, and college biology.
-MedQA consists of USMLE-style questions with four or five possible answers.
-MedMCQA encompasses four-option multiple-choice questions from Indian medical entrance examinations (AIIMS/NEET).
-MMLU (Massive Multitask Language Understanding) covers 57 subjects across various disciplines, including STEM, humanities, social sciences, and many others.
-The scope of its assessment stretches from elementary to advanced professional levels, evaluating both world knowledge and problem-solving capabilities.
-While the subject areas tested are diverse, encompassing traditional fields like mathematics and history, as well as more specialized areas like law and ethics, we deliberately limit our selection to the sub-subjects within the medical domain for this exercise, following ~\citep{clinical}.
+\paragraph{Tasks and Datasets.} We evaluate our \textsc{MedAgents} framework on three benchmark datasets MedQA~\citep{jin2021disease}, MedMCQA~\citep{pal2022medmcqa}, and PubMedQA~\citep{jin2019pubmedqa}, as well as six subtasks most relevant to the medical domain from MMLU datasets ~\citep{hendrycks2020measuring} including anatomy, clinical knowledge, college medicine, medical genetics, professional medicine, and college biology.
 Table \ref{table:datasets} summarizes the data statistics.

-\paragraph{Implementation.} We utilize the popular and publicly available GPT-3.5-Turbo and GPT-4 \citep{openai2023gpt4} from Azure OpenAI Service.\footnote{\url{https://learn.microsoft.com/en-us/azure/ai-services/openai/}} All experiments are conducted in the \textbf{zero-shot} setting.
+More information about the evaluated datasets is presented in Appendix \ref{app:dataset}. \paragraph{Implementation.} We utilize the popular and publicly available GPT-3.5-Turbo and GPT-4 \citep{openai2023gpt4} from Azure OpenAI Service.\footnote{\url{https://learn.microsoft.com/en-us/azure/ai-services/openai/}} All experiments are conducted in the \textbf{zero-shot} setting.
 The temperature is set to 1.0 and \emph{top\_p} to 1.0 for all generations.
+The iteration number and temperature of SC are 5 and 0.7, respectively.
 The number $k$ of options is 4 except for PubMedQA (3).
-The numbers of domain experts for the question and options are set as: $m=5, n=2$ except for MedMCQA ($m=4, n=2$).
-Considering the costly API expenses, we randomly sample 100 examples for each dataset and conduct experiments with GPT-4 on them.
-Details about the prompt templates involved in this study are listed in Appendix \ref{sec:prompt}.
+The numbers of domain experts for the question and options are set as: $m=5, n=2$ except for PubMedQA ($m=4, n=2$).
+The number of maximum attempts $t$ is set as 5.
+We randomly sample 300 examples for each dataset and conduct experiments on them.
+Statistically, the cost of our method is \$1.41 for 100 QA examples (about \textbf{\cent 1.4 per question}) and the inference time per example is about $40s$.\footnote{We acknowledge that our proposed method requires more cost compared with CoT or direct prompting.
+However, our approach is relatively cost-effective and the improved performance potentially leads to better health outcomes.}

+\paragraph{Baselines.} We have utilized models that are readily accessible through public APIs with the following baselines:

+$\bullet$ \textbf{Setting w/o CoT}: Zero-shot \citep{kojima2022large} appends the prompt /emph{A: The answer is} to a given question and utilizes it as the input fed into LLMs.
+Few-shot \citep{few-shot} introduces several manually templated demonstrations, structured as $\left[ \text{Q: } \texttt{q}, \text{A: The answer is } \texttt{a} \right]$, preceding the input question.